ACCME Guidelines for Compliance

 Can I add images to my abstract?

 Up to five images may be attached to your submission.
+Acceptable file formats are JPG, JPEG, and PNG.
 Images cannot be in PDF format.

 Can I edit my abstract once it has been submitted?

-Edits can be made until the Abstract Center submission deadline.
+Edits can be made until the Abstract Center submission deadline on May 9, 2023.
 Edits may include changing the title, adding or deleting authors, or changing the abstract body.
 Once the review process begins, no changes to the submissions are allowed.
 Typographical or spelling errors, improperly formatted titles, etc., will not be edited by anyone at the CNS.
 It is the responsibility of the submitter to review and verify all work submitted.
-After making changes to an abstract, remember to resubmit the abstract even if previously submitted.
+After making changes to an abstract, remember to resubmit the abstract even if previously submitted in order to save the updated version.

 Example: Current Surgeon Opinions Concerning the Indications for Surgery in Metopic Craniosynostosis